Spycner/grundschule_timetabler/DOCKER.md

 - Docker Compose V2 (included with Docker Desktop)
 - Make (optional, for using Makefile commands)

+## Using Pre-built Images

+For production deployments, you can use our pre-built images from GitHub Container Registry instead of building locally.
+See [DOCKER_REGISTRY.md](DOCKER_REGISTRY.md) for details.

 ## Quick Start

 ### 1. Copy Environment Variables